-And so, despite the fact that most of the restaurants I actually want to eat at are all the way over in Mapo-gu, or clustered around Itaewon somewhere, I mostly have to make do with what’s nearby and easily accessible, otherwise I’d be spending half my life on the subway.
+And so, despite the fact that some of the best Korean food and foreign restaurants I actually want to eat at are all the way over in Jongno-gu, Mapo-gu, or clustered around Itaewon somewhere, I mostly have to make do with what’s nearby and easily accessible.
+Otherwise, I’d be spending half my life on the subway.

 It’s tempting to give Bon Bon Sandwich a pass because of its very strange location near the entrance of the 새마을시장, right across from a butcher where the smell of animal is alive and well.

 Because the owner bakes his crusty French style baguettes right on site, and while not 100% super authentic, the sandwiches are delicious, filling and affordable.
 Choose from bahn mi, philly cheesesteak, beef taco or jerk chicken.

 Closed on Mondays, Bon Bon Sandwich is open from 11AM – 9PM, with a break between 3 and 4PM.
 Prices range from 6,000 – 7,000KRW and you can add a soda or Americano for an extra 1,000 or 1,500KRW respectively.

 AWESOME THINGS TO DO NEARBY